 Design and Access Statements

 Most planning applications must now be accompanied by a design and access statement to explain and justify the proposal in a structured way.
 Nature conservation needs to be considered in these reports.
-The Companion Guide to PPS9 provides further guidance for incorporating biodiversity within new developments.
+Further guidance for incorporating biodiversity within new developments.

 Environmental Impact Assessment

 An Environmental Impact Assessment (EIA) may also be necessary with planning applications that are likely to have a significant impact on the environment.
 It is an assessment of a project's likely significant environmental effects which helps to ensure that the importance of the predicted effects, and the scope for reducing them, are properly understood.
 Proposals for the development of land in specially designated areas are more likely to need an Environmental Impact Assessment.

 Under the Conservation of Habitats and Species Regulations 2010 any proposal which may have a significant effect upon a European nature conservation site (Special Protection Area or Special Area of Conservation), or a Wetland of International importance (Ramsar Site) or a species protected by European Legislation will need to be subject to an ‘appropriate’ assessment.
 The applicant will be required to provide the relevant information to enable the Local Planning Authority, with guidance from Natural England, to ascertain whether the proposal will have an adverse impact on the nature conservation of the site.